 Sony A7 II versus Canon 6D Mark II

 The Sony Alpha A7 II and the Canon EOS 6D Mark II are two enthusiast cameras that were revealed to the public, respectively, in November 2014 and June 2017.
 The A7 II is a mirrorless interchangeable lens camera, while the 6D Mark II is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 26 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony A7 II and the Canon 6D Mark II.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents 100 percent across all the size and weight measures).